saltsthlm/protips/exports.md

 export default Person
 ```

-In that case we can import and use it like this:
+In that case, we can import and use it like this:

 ```javascript
 import Person from './coolFuncs';